insolar/insolar/cmd/benchmark/README.md

     ./scripts/bench.sh

 ### Options

-        --check-every-member
+        --check-all-balance
-                If true, just check balance of every member from file and don't run any scenario.
+                If true, just check balance of every object from file and don't run any scenario.
 Default is false.

-        --check-balance-without-fee
+        --check-members-balance
-                If true, just check balance of every member from file, except fee wallet, and don't run any scenario.
+                If true, just check balance of every ordinary member from file, (without general entities), and don't run any scenario.
 Default is false.

         --check-total-balance
                 If true, check total balance of members from file and don't run any scenario.
 Default is false.